Vonng/pigsty/docs/PGSQL.md

 > **The most advanced open-source relational database in the world!**
 >
-> With battery-included observability, reliability and maintainability powered by Pigsty
+> With battery-included observability, reliability, and maintainability powered by Pigsty

 ## Concept